 All students and families have the opportunity to participate in class meetings, college nights, financial aid and special athletic programs.
 College Counselors meet individually with students and their families multiple times, throughout their high school years, to discuss curriculum, summer opportunities, testing plans and options, to assist in the consideration of college lists and college visits, interview preparation and assistance in developing the applications and follow-up.
-The College Counseling office hosts more than 100 college representatives each year, works with Chadwick faculty in the preparation of school and instructor recommendations and serves as both sounding board and advocate for the student.
+The College Counseling office typically hosts more than 100 college representatives each year, works with Chadwick faculty in the preparation of school and instructor recommendations, and serves as both sounding board and advocate for the student.
 By participating in and presenting at conferences, counselors expand professional networks, and work with educators, policy makers and journalists, to reinforce opportunity for students and for expanding the already strong reputation of Chadwick.

 Additional coordination with coaches and the director of athletics is brought to work with prospective college athletes in the recruitment process.
 The partnership brings together the full resources of Chadwick and becomes a key part of the student's learning and skill development.
+Parallel work is done with students focusing on visual and performing arts.

-It should be clear that while students ultimately are assigned an individual college counselor, the counselors work collaboratively to benefit the student as we draw from the collective wisdom and experience of the team.
+Although students ultimately are assigned an individual college counselor, the counselors work collaboratively to benefit the student as we draw from the collective wisdom and experience of the team.